cycloptux/GiselleBot-Documentation/docs/source/modules/alarm.rst

 .. admonition:: Premium

     Each server can have a maximum of 5 repeating messages.
-If you need more repeating messages, you can unlock more via **Patreon** pledges (see: :ref:`patreon-perks`).
+If you need more repeating messages, you can unlock more as a **Premium** feature (see: :ref:`premium-perks`).

 The default interval time is set to 1 day, and the first message will begin being sent after the first time interval has passed.